Youth offending service

 The Youth Offending team uses your personal information so that it can provide you with services which it has a statutory obligation to do, if you are between the ages of 10-17 and have come into contact with the Criminal Justice System.

-In order to deliver those services, we process personal data because we have a legal obligation to do so.
+To provide those services, we process personal data because we have a legal obligation to do so.

 Who can see my information?